RobinLandraud/Strake-Engine/README.md

   - [X] **Materials and Textures**: Supports materials and textures for customizable appearances.
   - [X] **Scenes**: Manages hierarchical game objects and components.
   - [X] **GameObjects**: Core structure for building and organizing entities in the engine.
+  - [X] **Layer**: A system that organizes and groups GameObjects for the purpose of managing rendering.
   - [X] **Time**: Used to manage frame and delta times.
   - [X] **Components**:
     - [X] **Camera**: Fully functional component for rendering scenes.